gilbarbara/helpers/README.md

 **timeSince(input: Date | string | number, options?: TimeSinceOptions): string**
 Returns how much time has passed since the input date.
 You can change the locale with the options.
-*If the plural forms just adds an `s` to the end, you don't need to pass it.
-It will add it automatically.*
+> If the plural form just adds an `s` to the end, you don't need to pass it.
+It will add it automatically.

 <details>
   <summary>Type Definition</summary>